vlayer-xyz/vlayer/book/src/appendix/architecture/releasing.md

 - Developers have access to the latest features and bug fixes.
 - We can guarantee compatibility among various artifacts.

+A potential downside of this approach is that it may require developers to address bugs in their code caused by breaking changes in vlayer.

 ### Production

 In the production environment, we still want to encourage developers to update to the latest version; however, we may choose to:

 - Release new versions less frequently (e.g., weekly).
-- Avoid introducing breaking changes related to audited code or any of its dependencies.
+- Avoid introducing breaking changes and changes to audited code.

 ## Artifacts and Deployment Cycles